Vermont Specialty Crop Block Grant Program

 Funding Opportunity Description

-The U.S. Department of Agriculture’s Agricultural Marketing Service (USDA-AMS) awards Specialty Crop Block Grants to the 50 States, the District of Columbia, and U.S. Territories.
-In Vermont, the Agency of Agriculture, Food & Markets (VAAFM) administers these funds to enhance the competitiveness of Vermont and regionally-grown specialty crops.
+The U.S. Department of Agriculture’s Agricultural Marketing Service (AMS) awards Specialty Crop Block Grants to the 50 States, the District of Columbia, and U.S. Territories.
+In Vermont, the Agency of Agriculture, Food & Markets (VAAFM) administers these funds to enhance the competitiveness of Vermont specialty crops by—

 The Vermont SCBGP aims to support all sectors of Vermont’s specialty crop industries and improve the performance of Vermont specialty crops within local, domestic, and international markets.
-We encourage projects that enhance the competitiveness of specialty crops, sustain farmers’ livelihoods, and strengthen local economies.
-Vermont SCBGP applicants should describe projects that are supported by and address the needs of Vermont specialty crop producers.
+Applications must describe projects that are supported by and address the needs of Vermont specialty crop producers.
+We encourage projects that will grow Vermont’s economy and sustain farmers’ livelihoods.

-The Vermont Agency of Agriculture, in partnership with statewide specialty crop stakeholders, has identified the following program funding priorities (eligible project types) for 2017.
+The Vermont Agency of Agriculture, in partnership with statewide specialty crop stakeholders, has identified the following program funding priorities for 2020.
 Funding priorities are not ranked.

-- Development of innovative horticultural production practices to enhance farm viability (including improved efficiency, production, or human resources management) and/or natural resource conservation
+- Research, development, and dissemination of innovative production practices to enhance farm viability and/or natural resource conservation

 - Pest and disease management

-- Value chain enhancement—including strengthening relationships between individuals, businesses, and organizations that build specialty crop value from production to consumption
+- Value chain enhancement—including strengthening relationships between producers, aggregators, processors, distributors, retail businesses, and consumers

 - Market access (local, regional, national, or international), marketing, branding, and consumer education